hyosung11/Launch-School/Courses/JS109/answers.md

 The code logs `10`.
 On line 1, the global variable `bottles` is declared and initialized to `10`.
 On line 3, the function `decrementBottles` is declared with the parameter `bottles`.
 The parameter `bottles` shadows the global variable `bottles` from line 1 and makes it inaccessible within the function `decrementBottles`.
 On line 7, the function `decrementBottles` is called without an argument, so the implicit value passed to the parameter `bottles` is `undefined`.
 Furthermore, the function `decrementBottles` does not have a `return` statement, so the function's return value is `undefined`.
 On line 8, the `console.log` method only has access to the global variable `bottles` and logs its value which is `10`.
 This example demonstrate variable scope, variable shadowing and that a function called without an argument implicitly returns `undefined`.

+Responses
+Jessica Chang (TA)
+about 16 hours ago

+> a function called without an argument implicitly returns undefined.

+I won't deduct here, because I feel you've touched on the core idea of this question, but this statement above isn't quite accurate - can you re-phrase?

+Revised Answer
+When a function is called without an argument, the parameter is initialized with the value `undefined`.

 ## Question 8 3 Points

 Identify all of the variables, primitive values, and objects in the following code: